jamuupolyy/SarcasmDetection/README.md

-# MAST30034 Final Project

-Detecting sarcasm in online forum text using DistilBERT
+# Detecting sarcasm in online forum text using DistilBERT

 ---
 ### The boys